 First you will have to confirm your participation in the master program by sending a signed letter of acceptance.

-After that you need to apply or register for the scholarship:
+After that you need to apply officially for the scholarship:

-- DAAD: the information about the procedure and deadline for the registration of the scholarship should be sent to you after April 15th.
+- DAAD: the information about the procedure and deadline for the application of the scholarship should be sent to you after April 15th.

-- CONACYT: the students will apply for the scholarship ONLY after the inscription of the first semester at the UASLP in August.
+- CONACYT: an official application for a CONACYT scholarship will be carried out only in August after the inscription of the first semester at the UASLP.
 PMPCA should send you information about the procedure and deadline.